nsrau/azure-docs.it-it/articles/automation/troubleshoot/update-management.md

 ## <a name="general"></a>Generale

-### <a name="components-enabled-not-working"></a>Scenario: I componenti per la soluzione di Gestione aggiornamenti sono stati abilitati ed è in corso la configurazione della macchina virtuale
+### <a name="components-enabled-not-working"></a>Scenario: i componenti per la soluzione di Gestione aggiornamenti sono stati abilitati ed è in corso la configurazione della macchina virtuale

 #### <a name="issue"></a>Problema